 Monitoring and Reappointment

 Credentialing is not a one-time process, it requires ongoing monitoring to ensure that it meet the specific standards.
-Hospitals have credentialing processes that typically take place every two years or as per regulatory requirements.
+Hospitals have enrollment processes that typically take place every two years or as per regulatory requirements.
 This includes reviewing the practitioner’s performance, continuing education, licensure status, and any changes in their practice.

 Phases For Hospital Provider Credentialing